-Have you experienced a strong scene for queer women in the city in terms of music/performers etc?
+Have you experienced a strong scene for Queer women in the city in terms of music/performers, dance nights etc?

-Do you have any sense of a history of a queer scene here or is the past a faded memory?
+Do you have any sense of a history of a Queer scene in the city?

 Are there any artists that you look up to or who have inspired your own music?

 Well, I don’t really have “my own” music since I’m not a production DJ (not yet, anyways…!).
 I use other people’s music to elevate events and experiences and I do work really hard to curate sets and mixes that honor and celebrate the original work of the artists whose music I use.
 My DJing/mixing style has absolutely been influenced by the pioneers of hip-hop music (Kool Herc, Grand Wizard Theodore, Afrika Bambaataa, Grandmaster Flash).
 I have always been – and always will be – madly in love with The Beastie Boys.
 And my DJ idol is DJ AM – he was the greatest.
 There are some super fierce female DJs I look up to, too – DJ Perly, DJ Lady Style, and DJ Killa-Jewel are all mind-blowingly amazing!

 Do think things are getting better for Queer performers or are there still barriers to overcome?

 I think things are both getting better AND there are still barriers to overcome – especially for queer womxn – and I think this will pretty much be the case for the rest of my lifetime anyways.
 I can tell you that I’ve had many negative run-ins with straight male DJs while I’m just trying to do my thing, but I think that says more about their fragile masculinity than it does about my skills.
 Sexuality and gender scare people who’ve not spent enough (or any) time or energy thinking about their own identities.
 I think that population is shrinking, though, and I see a future full of humans who embrace, appreciate, and celebrate everyone for exactly who they are.

 What has been your proudest moment as DJ?